History of Russia: Alexander II and the abolition of serfdom

 When Alexander II came to the throne in 1855, the demand for reform was widespread.
 The most pressing problem confronting the Government was serfdom.
-In 1859, there were 23 million serfs (out of a total population of 67 Million).
+In 1859, there were 23 million serfs (out of a total population of 67 million).
 In anticipation of civil unrest that could ultimately foment a revolution, Alexander II chose to preemptively abolish serfdom with the emancipation reform in 1861.
 Emancipation brought a supply of free labor to the cities, stimulated industry, and the middle class grew in number and influence.
-The freed peasants had to buy land, allotted to them, from the landowners with the state assistance.
+The freed peasants had to buy land, allotted to them, from the landowners with state assistance.
 The Government issued special bonds to the landowners for the land that they had lost, and collected a special tax from the peasants, called redemption payments, at a rate of 5% of the total cost of allotted land yearly.
 All the land turned over to the peasants was owned collectively by the mir, the village community, which divided the land among the peasants and supervised the various holdings.

 Alexander was responsible for numerous reforms besides abolishing serfdom.
 He reorganized the judicial system, setting up elected local judges, abolishing capital punishment, promoting local self-government through the zemstvo system, imposing universal military service, ending some of the privileges of the nobility, and promoting the universities.

-In foreign policy, he sold Alaska to the United States in 1867, fearing the remote colony would fall into British hands if there was another war.
+In foreign policy, he sold Alaska to the United States in 1867.
 He modernized the military command system.
-He sought peace, and moved away from France when Napoleon III fell.
-He joined with Germany and Austria in the League of the Three Emperors that stabilized the European situation.
+He sought peace, and joined with Germany and Austria in the League of the Three Emperors that stabilized the European situation.
 The Russian Empire expanded in Siberia and in the Caucasus and made gains at the expense of China.
 Faced with an uprising in Poland in 1863, he stripped that land of its separate Constitution and incorporated it directly into Russia.
 To counter the rise of a revolutionary and anarchistic movements, he sent thousands of dissidents into exile in Siberia and was proposing additional parliamentary reforms when he was assassinated in 1881.

 In the late 1870s Russia and the Ottoman Empire again clashed in the Balkans.
 The Russo-Turkish War was popular among the Russian people, who supported the independence of their fellow Orthodox Slavs, the Serbs and the Bulgarians.
 Russia's victory in this war allowed a number of Balkan states to gain independence: Romania, Serbia, Montenegro.
-In addition, Bulgaria de facto also became independent after 500 years of Turkish rule.
+In addition, Bulgaria de facto became independent.
 However, the war increased tension with Austria-Hungary, which also had ambitions in the region.
 The Tsar was disappointed by the results of the Congress of Berlin in 1878, but abided by the agreement.